NovaXNakul/Nyayaflow/README.md

 ### *Transforming Judicial Complexity into Actionable Intelligence*

 Harness the power of **Retrieval-Augmented Generation (RAG)** and semantic AI to unlock insights from court judgments at scale.
-CCMS is a production-grade platform engineered for government agencies, legal departments, and justice systems worldwide.
+CCMS is an AI-powered legal intelligence platform designed to help government departments and legal teams transform court judgments into structured, actionable workflows.

 </div>